MicroEJ/docs/KernelDeveloperGuide/buildType.rst

 .. _platform_selection:

-Change the platform used to build the firmware and the Virtual Device
+Change the Platform used to Build the Firmware and the Virtual Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To build a firmware and a Virtual Device a platform must be specified.